Strokkur424/learnpaperdev/README.md

 a potential contributor to do stuff exactly how you want them to is hard and takes a lot of time.
 So it is best for me to just write it myself.
 That also allows me to build everything exactly the way I envision it!
 Thank you for for understanding.

+> [!NOTE]
+> Since lately, I accept PRs to add more API changelogs.
+Feel free to open a PR if you want to scoot through the Paper build explorer!

 What I **do** accept though are issues.
 If you find that my writing has an issue, or you want to suggest a new guide idea, make sure to open an issue for it!
 Those help a lot and I am very grateful for every issue I get, since that shows involvement in my work.